 Reading this press release reminded me of an episode of The Twilight Zone called “It’s a Good Life.”
-In the episode, the residents of Peaksville, Ohio, are reduced to sycophancy by a six year-old Johnny Fremont who holds power over anything that displeases him: television broadcasts, music, and people.
-On top of that, Johnny simply hates un-good thoughts of any kind, and displeasing Johnny has horrible consequences.
-If Johnny doesn’t like you, he can make you disappear.
+In the episode, the residents of Peaksville, Ohio, are reduced to sycophancy by a six year-old Anthony Fremont who holds power over anything that displeases him: television broadcasts, music, and people.
+On top of that, Anthony simply hates un-good thoughts of any kind, and displeasing Anthony has horrible consequences.
+If Anthony doesn’t like you, he can make you disappear.
 Just like 13 tweeters just made Kestin’s novel disappear.

 You can dislike Kestin’s book (assuming you have read it, of course), and you can disagree with its politics, or its point of view, or its value system, or anything you like.
 You can say it fails at absurdism or satire.
 You can say it is a bad book.
 But it is not the duty of a work of art to teach morals or to be agreed with.
 Artworks are products of culture, of individual voices, and they ought to be engaged with, openly, charitably, critically.
 And, it is certainly not our duty to get them disappeared to prevent other people from making up their own minds.

 Kestin has been given back his publishing rights.
 As for any physical copies of the book, Dzanc will ensure they are pulped.
 I hope that a large publisher, like Penguin-Random House or Simon and Schuster, one who has nothing to fear from the opinions of 13 tweeters, will republish this book so we can all see for ourselves.